ypid/docker-libreoffice-duden/README.md

 ## How it works

 It uses a self build Debian Wheezy i386 Docker base image and prepares it for the use with the Duden extension.
-On the first start the extension is installed.
+On the first start the extension is installed (which is not included in this image).

 ## Building the base image